credativ/plutono/docs/sources/http_api/dashboard.md

 +++
 title = "Dashboard HTTP API "
-description = "Grafana Dashboard HTTP API" keywords = ["grafana", "http", "documentation", "api", "dashboard"] aliases = ["/docs/grafana/latest/http_api/dashboard/"]
+description = "Plutono Dashboard HTTP API" keywords = ["plutono", "http", "documentation", "api", "dashboard"] aliases = ["/docs/plutono/latest/http_api/dashboard/"]
 +++

 # Dashboard API

 ## Identifier (id) vs unique identifier (uid)

-The identifier (id) of a dashboard is an auto-incrementing numeric value and is only unique per Grafana install.
+The identifier (id) of a dashboard is an auto-incrementing numeric value and is only unique per Plutono install.

-The unique identifier (uid) of a dashboard can be used for uniquely identify a dashboard between multiple Grafana installs.
+The unique identifier (uid) of a dashboard can be used for uniquely identify a dashboard between multiple Plutono installs.
 It's automatically generated if not provided when creating a dashboard.
-The uid allows having consistent URLs for accessing dashboards and when syncing dashboards between multiple Grafana installs, see [dashboard provisioning]({{< relref "../administration/provisioning.md#dashboards" >}}) for more information.
+The uid allows having consistent URLs for accessing dashboards and when syncing dashboards between multiple Plutono installs, see [dashboard provisioning]({{< relref "../administration/provisioning.md#dashboards" >}}) for more information.
 This means that changing the title of a dashboard will not break any bookmarked links to that dashboard.

 The uid can have a maximum length of 40 characters.